project-janus-3/company-connector/index.md

 $ npm install
 ```

 Fifth, create a `.env` file from the `sample.env`.
 Set the `DATABASE_URL` variable to match your PostgreSQL database.
-Then run the Prisma migration to set up the PostgreSQL tables.
+Then run the Prisma migration `npx prisma migrate dev` to set up the PostgreSQL tables.

 ```
 $ npx prisma migrate dev